-For additional information on cross sections see Volume I, Chapter 3.
+For additional information on cross sections see Volume 1, Chapter 3.

-Work Zone Traffic Control
+Temporary Traffic Control Plan

-19.1 General l 19-1
+19.1 General 19-1

-19.2 Required Information19
+19.2 Required Information1

-19.3 Control 19.3.1 19.3.2 of Complexity to be Anticipated for Traffic Plans Level I Level II Level II 19-2 19-2
+19.3 Control 19.3.1 19.3.2 of Complexity to be Anticipated for Temporary Plans Level I Level II Level II 19-2 19-2 19-2

 19.4 Format.
+19-4

-Work Zone Traffic Control
+Temporary Traffic Control Plan

-A Traffic Control Plan (TCP) will accompany all plans for a construction project.
-The TCP is the final document that summarizes the considerations and investigations made in the development of a comprehensive plan for maintaining traffic through a work zone.
+A Temporary Traffic Control (TTC) plan will accompany all plans for a construction project.
+The TTC plan is the final document that summarizes the considerations and investigations made in the development of a comprehensive plan for maintaining traffic through a work zone.

-The TCP is used to describe the actions to be taken by the contractor to minimize traffic impacts while conveying traffic safely through a work zone.
-The traffic control plans may include, but are not limited to, general notes, phase notes, phase typical sections, phase plan-profile sheets, special details, and temporary cross sections.
+The TTC plan is used to describe the actions to be taken by the contractor to minimize traffic impacts while conveying traffic safely through a work zone.
+The TTC plans may include, but are not limited to, general notes, phase notes, phase typical sections, phase plan-profile sheets, special details, and temporary cross sections.

-Specific traffic control plans are required on all projects.
-The information provided on the traffic control plans may consist of nothing more than notes and references to the Design Standards, Series 600 or may be as elaborate as detailed individual phase layouts using profile sheets and interchange and intersection layout sheets.
+Specific temporary traffic control plans are required on all projects.
+The information provided on the TCP plans may consist of nothing more than notes and references to the Design Standards, Series 600 or may be as elaborate as detailed individual phase layouts using profile sheets and interchange and intersection layout sheets.
 Information shall be provided to inform the contractor of the following: